-- Christian Science nursing facility.
-A facility which is approved by the Commission for the Accreditation of Christian Science Nursing Organizations/Facilities, Inc. - Skilled nursing care facility.
+- Skilled nursing care facility.
 An institution or that part of an institution, which provides convalescent skilled nursing care 24-hours-a-day and is classified as a skilled nursing care facility under Medicare. - Hospice.
 A facility that: - provides primarily inpatient care to terminally ill patients; - is licensed/certified by the jurisdiction in which it operates; - is supervised by a staff of doctors (M.D. or D.O.) with at least one such doctor on call 24 hours a day; - provides 24-hour-a-day nursing services under the direction of a registered nurse (R.N.) and has a full-time administrator; and - provides an ongoing quality assurance program.

-Specialty care: If you have a chronic or disabling condition and you may be able to continue seeing your specialist and receiving any Network benefits for up to 90 days after you receive notice of the change.
+Transitional care Specialty care: If you have a chronic or disabling condition and you may be able to continue seeing your specialist and receiving any Network benefits for up to 90 days after you receive notice of the change.
 Contact us or, if we drop out of the Program, contact your new plan.